Free Online GED Classes for Adults - Your Path to a High School Diploma

 Don't get down on yourself!
-About 30% of candidates do not pass one or more sections of the test.
-You do not have to retake all sections of the test.
+About 30% of candidates do not pass one or more of the tests.
+You do not have to retake all the testa.
 You can retest in the content area you need twice more in one year.
 You may have to pay an additional fee to re-take a test.

 Your chances of passing are much greater if you take and pass at least two official practice tests (OPT) for each content area.

 Determine your area(s) of weakness from your test results.
-Then study that topic more, in class or online, take and pass two official practice tests, then try again.
+Then study that topic more, take and pass two official practice tests in that subject, then try again.